shashankbafna/cowin-vaccination-book-slot/README.md

 4) **Python**: Life without you is not possible. : https://www.python.org/
 5) Lastly my wife: **Srishti** (**@ournotesfromtheroads**): For being my guinea pig :(https://www.instagram.com/ournotesfromtheroads/)

-**Must Read - 1st Para**: https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2

-## Drawbacks:
-1) As I had an ios phone, It was not possible to automate otps, however, it is possible to automate otp transmission via android.
-   -  This results in entering the otp every 15 mins, to continue the session for searching the slots.
-   -  This requires constant response from the user when notified either via computer beep or telegram notification.
-2) Inputs & outputs on telegram can be beautified, right now, I have just pushed them from console.
-3) Exception handling for inputs & url requests.

 ## Pre-requisites:
 1) **Computer/Laptop/CPU** - capable of running python & having access to internet.
    -  Packages/Softwares needed on computer:
       - Windows/Linux OS.
       - Python 3 or greater installed.
          Windows link to install: https://www.python.org/ftp/python/3.9.5/python-3.9.5-amd64.exe
-         Linux link to install: https://www.python.org/ftp/python/3.9.5/Python-3.9.5.tgz

 2) **Internet connection** - Only with **_Indian_** ISP providers.
 3) **Smart phone**<br>
    - Having number provided by any Indian service provider with access to network & data.
    - Network  - the more the merrier.<br>
    - Telegram app<br>
 4) **Registered on cowin-portal**
    -  If not already registered, please register it using the following link: https://selfregistration.cowin.gov.in/